 In general, the consensus is out, and most real estate agencies will tell you that an on-demand tankless heater will improve the value of your home.
 In addition, many real estate websites may list energy-efficient features, such as a tankless water heater, as potential home selling points.
 These features may appeal to buyers looking for more eco-friendly, energy-efficient, and cost-effective homes.
 Ultimately, installing a tankless water heater should be based on your preferences, budget, and needs.
 Considering installing a tankless water heater, it’s always a good idea to consult a professional plumber to determine the best option for your home.

 Licensed, Certified In Most Major Tankless Water Heater Models

 At Big B’s Plumbing, we’re licensed and certified in most major tankless water heater models.
-We’re an A+ rated company with the Better Business Bureau.
-Also check out our reviews on Facebook, Google Business, and Yelp!.
+In addition, we’re an A+ rated company with the Better Business Bureau.
+Also, check out our reviews on Facebook, Google My Business, and Yelp!